Note

 You can disconnect a session by closing your IDE window, using the Disconnect option in your IDE, closing your SSH terminal, or running the exit command in the terminal.

-How do I stop the cluster to avoid unnecessary charges?
+How do I stop the cluster and avoid charges when I'm not working?

 How should I handle persistent dependencies?